sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 </extrainfo>

-At this point, we can add the microcopy necessary in this guide.
-You can add the microcopy through Flex Console, or in _src/translations/en.js_, if you are not using Console-based microcopy.
+At this point, we can add the marketplace texts necessary in this guide.
+You can add the marketplace texts through Flex Console, or in _src/translations/en.js_, if you are not using Console-based marketplace texts.

 ```json
 ...